rawwap/rawwap.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am **Anpeng Wang (王安鹏)**, currently an undergraduate student majoring in Robotics Engineering at the School of Control Science and Engineering, Shandong University.
-Academically, I am fortunate to study under the supervision of Professor [Runmin Cong](https://rmcong.github.io/) and am now affiliated with [Multimedia and Vision Processing Group (MVP Group)](https://rmcong.github.io/MVPLab.html), which is attached to the Key Laboratory of Machine Intelligence and System Control, Ministry of Education.
+I am **Anpeng Wang (王安鹏)**, currently a Master's student at the School of Control Science and Engineering, Shandong University.
+I am fortunate to study under the supervision of Professor [Runmin Cong](https://rmcong.github.io/) and am affiliated with the [Multimedia and Vision Processing Group (MVP Group)](https://rmcong.github.io/MVPLab.html), which is attached to the Key Laboratory of Machine Intelligence and System Control, Ministry of Education.

-My core research interests focus on **Few-shot Learning**.
-Currently, I am conducting relevant exploratory work around these research directions.

-Regarding my future academic plan, I have decided to continue pursuing a Master's degree at the School of Control Science and Engineering, Shandong University starting from 2026, where I will continue to delve deeply into the aforementioned research fields.
+I am interested in one of the most basic and distinctive capabilities of human intelligence: the ability to adapt to unfamiliar environments, rapidly and flexibly.
+Humans can generalize from prior experience, learn rapidly from a few new examples, and use these abilities to acquire surprisingly rich knowledge about the world.

+I study how models can develop similar capabilities.
+How can models generalize out of distribution?
+How can they effectively reason with available evidence and prior knowledge?
+When existing knowledge is insufficient, how can they rapidly learn new concepts and capabilities from a few examples?
+And how should we train models to develop these abilities?

+My current research approaches these questions through vision and multimodal models, with a particular focus on **few-shot learning**, **cross-domain learning**, and **visual reasoning**.
+I am also broadly interested in in-context learning, continual learning, and knowledge internalization.

-If you are interested in any form of academic cooperation, please feel free to contact me via email: [rawwap@mail.sdu.edu.cn](mailto:rawwap@mail.sdu.edu.cn).
+If you are interested in my research or would like to explore potential collaborations, please feel free to contact me via email at     [rawwap@mail.sdu.edu.cn](mailto:rawwap@mail.sdu.edu.cn).

 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->